 May be applicable if you are undertaking works to the party wall or shared walls.
 Your agent will know the process.

 Structural alterations

-If you are making structural changes, you may need assistance from a structural engineer.
+If you are making structural changes, you may need assistance from a structural engineer, if using an agent they will know of one.

 Landlord approval